-The cost of compliance and administration is something that must be considered under the groupwide rule.
+The cost of compliance and administration is something that also must be considered under the group-wide rule.

-Different Rule Options

-Two variations of groupwide tests may be considered:
+Different Rule Options.
+Two variations of group-wide tests may be considered:

-1. Groupwide Interest Allocation Rule.
-This variation allocates a worldwide group's net third party interest expense between entities of that group in proportion to economic activity in one of two ways.
-The first is a deemed interest rule in which allocation would be made according to earnings or asset values and this deemed interest expense would be tax deductible.
+· Group-wide interest allocation rule: This variation allocates a worldwide group's net third-party interest expense between entities of that group in proportion to economic activity in one of two ways.
+The first alternative is a deemed-interest rule in which allocation would be made according to earnings or asset values; this deemed-interest expense would be tax deductible.
 The interest actually paid or received by the group as a whole would be disregarded.
 This rule is easy to apply.
 However, some countries have expressed concerns about introducing rules that allow deductions for amounts not paid or accrued by an entity.

-The second variation is an interest cap rule.
-Here, each entity would be provided an interest cap based on the allocation made according to earnings or asset values.
-Interest expense on intragroup and third party debt up to the cap would be tax deductible and any interest income received by the group would be taxed.
+The second alternative is an interest-cap rule: Each entity would be provided an interest cap based on the allocation made according to earnings or asset values.
+Interest expense on intragroup and thirdparty debt up to the cap would be tax deductible and any interest income received by the group would be taxed.

-Group Ratio Rule.
-This rule compares a relevant financial ratio of an entity with the equivalent financial ration of the entire group.
-Third party and intragroup interest expense is deductible where the ratio is equal to or less than the ratio of the group.
-To stay with or under the ratio, groups may reorganize their intragroup financing.
+Group ratio rule: This group-wide test compares a relevant financial ratio of an entity with the equivalent financial ratio of the entire group.
+Thirdparty and intragroup interest expense is deductible where the ratio is equal to or less than the ratio of the group.
+To stay within or under the ratio, groups may reorganize their intragroup financing.

-Although similar, consistency is the key distinguishing factor between both approaches.
+Although similar, consistency is the key distinguishing factor between these two approaches.
 While the interest allocation is more consistent, the group ratio would be more flexible for different countries that continue to apply existing laws.
 Furthermore, group ratios would work well for countries with volatile currencies as group ratios can also be applied directly to the earnings or asset value in its functional currency and an interest cap is more likely to be calculated in the reporting currency.
-Though the flexibility is a benefit for different economies, this would give a rise to a spectrum of rules.
+Although the flexibility is a benefit for different economies, this would give rise to a spectrum of rules.
 Therefore, it can be expected to increase compliance costs.

-Entities to be Included
+Entities to Be Included.
 It is important to define the group when designing a group-wide rule as this will identify the companies that are considered in computing the ratio or cap and the companies affected by the ratio or cap.
 It is important for the group to be easily verifiable by entities and tax authorities in order to facilitate the collection of financial information.
 The Discussion Draft cautions that control and composition of the group may change based on differing accounting standards among several affected countries.

 Membership should be based on one of two methods.
-The first is to apply the highest and most inclusive level of consolidated financial statements prepared by the parent of the group so as not to have contradictory statements and to ensure that all of the entities have been accounted for.
-If an entity isn't part of a group that prefers consolidate financial statements, the entity would need to obtain financial information on the group in order for the rule to be applied.
+The first method applies the highest and most inclusive level of consolidated financial statements prepared by the parent of the group so as not to have contradictory statements and to ensure that all of the entities have been accounted for.
+If an entity isn't part of a group that prefers consolidated financial statements, the entity would need to obtain financial information on the group in order for the rule to be applied.
 Alternatively, a single standard definition of an interest limitation group could be applied for all entities, disregarding the actual composition.
-This would ensure that the same definition would be used by all entities but may require accounting if the interest limitation group differs from the financial reporting group.
+This method would ensure that the same definition would be used by all entities, but may require accounting adjustments if the interest limitation group differs from the financial reporting group.